Hosted by Jonathan Wojcik

 Uneasy - By crossmirage - "I run right to the bathroom after breakfast.
 My stomach churns, loud and painful."

-Uprooting - By Anonymous - "The scheme was simplicity itself, really."
+Uprooting - By Fluffydeathbringer - "The scheme was simplicity itself, really."

 Vermin - By Jackson Gilbert - "Johnny and the City Slickers were on the prowl."